 Statewide Engagement Framework and Toolkit

-The Minister for Mental Health, the Statewide Consumer, Family and Carer Engagement Framework Steering Committee, and the Mental Health Commission are pleased to release Working Together: Mental Health and Alcohol and Other Drug Engagement Framework 2018 – 2025 and Toolkit.
+The Minister for Mental Health, the Statewide Consumer, Family and Carer Engagement Framework Steering Committee, and the Mental Health Commission released the Working Together: Mental Health and Alcohol and Other Drug Engagement Framework 2018 – 2025 and Toolkit in November 2018.

 The co-designed Engagement Framework and Toolkit aim to assist government, non-government organisations (including private enterprise), and the community to effectively engage and work together to achieve better outcomes for people whose lives are affected by mental health issues and/or alcohol and other drug use.
 Consumers, families and carers can also use the Engagement Framework and Toolkit as a guide to what they can expect from services in relation to their participation in the service.

 The Engagement Framework and Toolkit has been co-designed with a variety of stakeholders including a Steering Committee comprising consumers, support persons, peak bodies and service providers.
 Comprehensive feedback during the consultation period from government agencies,

 non-government and community organisations, consumers, families, carers and the general community was invaluable to informing the development of the Engagement Framework and Toolkit.

 The Engagement Framework is based on the interrelated guiding principles of Safety, Authenticity, Humanity, Equality and Diversity.
 These principles along with associated strategies have been identified by key stakeholders as fundamental to effective engagement.
 The Engagement Framework also outlines the benefits of meaningful and genuine engagement; what engagement looks like at individual, service, sector and system levels; and describes different ways to engage within these levels.